 I could see them everywhere now.

 How strong they were to witness such devastation around them.
-How courageous to stand among the flames and simply hope.
-How beautiful and proud, to hold their heads so high – peek-a-booing behind such a glaring scar… defying death, with their relentless pursuit of life.
+How courageous to stand among the flames and fiercely hope.
+How beautifully proud, to hold their heads so high above the glaring scar.

 And could it be, in time, you might come to see the scar as beautiful too?

-I quietly let it all soak in and Peace wrapped a blanket around my shoulders as I waited for sun’s rays to warm the last chill from my heart.
+I sat quietly and let it all soak in, and Peace wrapped a blanket around my shoulders as Sun’s first rays warmed the last chill from my heart.

-A gentle whisper I couldn’t quite make out, murmured into a cool morning breeze… ruffling the flashes of diamonds on this once Dark Lake.
+And a gentle whisper – I couldn’t quite make out – mixed quietly into a cool morning breeze, ruffling the flashes of sunlit diamonds on this once Dark Lake.

 had opened up the sky